smontanari/smocker/README.md

 ### Dependencies
 sMocker has only one explicit dependency in the **[underscore](http://underscorejs.org/)** library.
 Then, based on what backend adapter you use, you may or may not need to add other libraries.
-By default sMocker will attempt to use [Sinon.JS](http://sinonjs.org) and therefore require you to load the sinon library in the browser.
-See the **Backend adapters** section below for more details about which library to use.
+By default sMocker will attempt to use [Sinon.JS](http://sinonjs.org) and therefore require us to load the sinon library in the browser (see the **Backend adapters** section below for more details about which library to use).

 ## Usage
-### Test Scenarios
+### Scenarios
-A test scenario is a javascript *function* where you program the expected behaviour of the backend server, i.e. the expected http responses to specific http ajax requests.
+A scenario is a javascript *function* where we program the expected behaviour of the backend server, i.e. the expected http responses to specific http ajax requests.
-Inside each scenario function `this` is your **mock http server**.
+Inside each scenario function `this` is our **mock http server**.
 Its available actions are the usual suspects, i.e. `get`, `post`, `put`, and `delete`.
-Each take one argument, the url path of the incoming ajax request, and return a proxy object that you can instruct on how to handle the request:
+Each action takes one argument, the url path of the incoming ajax request, and returns a proxy object that we can instruct on how to handle the request:
 ```javascript
 smocker.play(function() {
   this.get('/user/1/todos').redirectToFixture('test/fixtures/todos.json');